LiamJShaw/virtual-pet/README.md

 ## How

-I'm using localStorage to hold datetime values and update the relevant stats when the user revisits the page, negating the need for a backend.
-This is done by loading from localStorage when the page loads, and when the page becomes visible again, e.g. from switching to a different tab and back.
+I'm using localStorage to hold datetime values and update the relevant stats when the user revisits the page.
+This works for full reload and for just reopening the page, e.g. switching tabs, minimising the browser.